ucsdwcsng/EdgeRIC-5G-OAI/EdgeRIC-v2/muApp3/README.md

 ## Monitor the Network
 1. Login to grafana using username: admin password: admin
 2. Import the json file to create the dashboard.
-3. Use the sile menu to connect data source
+3. Use the side menu to connect data source
    - In Data source section choose add new data source and then choose Prometheus
    - In the connection field write http://prometheus:9090
    - Set Scrape interval to 25ms and Query timeout to 100ms